Lagdot/slshell/README.md

-very simple shell in C and assembly
+very simple shell/program executor in C and assembly

 # Building
 you'll need gcc and the gnu binutils or any c compiler, assembler and linker